Exterminators Share The 10 Worst Pest Control Myths

 Cheese is best for rat traps

 False!
 Despite what cartoons might tell you, rats and mice aren’t super crazy about cheese.
-Rats will eat just about anything, but what they love the most is protein and fat.
-This might be how this rumour started.
+Rats will eat just about anything, but what they love the most are protein and fat.
+This might be how this rumor started.

 Even though just simply having food out is going to lure rats, there are some other options that are more attractive to rats and not as expensive!
 Exterminators recommend using SPAM or peanut butter in your traps instead.

 Peeing or pouring gasoline on an ant hill will get rid of it